 The David A. Gee Administrative Fellowship is a two-year program that provides graduates from MHA, MBA, MPH, or other healthcare related professional programs with unique exposure to the operation and governance of Barnes-Jewish Hospital, affiliated with the Washington University School of Medicine.

-Administrative fellows actively participate as members of the hospital executive leadership team through attendance at high level meetings including Board of Directors, Medical Executive Committee, Operations Council, and Executive Council meetings.
-Additionally, the fellows meet regularly with the hospital President and the Vice President of Surgical Services, the David A. Gee Administrative Fellowship preceptor.
+Administrative fellows actively participate as members of the hospital executive leadership team through attendance at high level meetings including Board of Directors, Medical Executive Committee, Safety & Quality Council and the President's staff meetings.
+Additionally, the fellows meet regularly with the hospital President and the Vice President of Siteman Cancer Center, Laboratory & Radiology, the David A. Gee Administrative Fellowship preceptor.

 During the first year, fellows rotate through various departments, including the following: